f355/electrophorus/README.md

 # electrophorus

 **WARNING: The author(s) assume absolutely no responsibility for any damage and/or disappointment that might occur as a result of following the instructions below.
-This project is currently still is heavily work in progress (almost nothing works!) and would work only on Carvera Air.
+This project is currently still a work in progress (almost nothing works!) and would work only on Carvera Air.
 DO NOT TRY THIS AT HOME unless you understand what you're doing and are willing to deal with the issues and fix the bugs yourself (I might help with that, though).**